olaviinha/SloppyNoto/README.md

 ---

-**DO NOT DONATE.** It is illegal for a Finnish citizen to plea for donations, and a donate button placed in the interwebs is interpreted as such plea by Finnish authorities (yes, really).
-Please **DO NOT** send any donations to [my Paypal](https://paypal.me/oinha) to cover any development related expenses, **especially** if you find these tools useful and want to show support.
-Use the Paypal link for anything but donations.
-I repeat: **DO NOT DONATE.**
+**DO NOT DONATE.** It is illegal for a Finnish citizen to plea for donations, and a donate button placed in the interwebs is interpreted as such plea by the Finnish authorities.
+Please DO NOT send any donations to [my Paypal](https://paypal.me/oinha) to cover any development related expenses, **especially** if you find these tools useful and want to show support.
+Use [this Paypal link](https://paypal.me/oinha) for anything but donations. **DO NOT DONATE.**